 Kelvin–Helmholtz Instability Growth Rate Calculator

-In its simplest incarnation, the Kelvin–Helmholtz instability considers two semi-infinite, incompressible, inviscid fluids with densities ρ₁ and ρ₂ moving parallel to their interface at velocities v₁ and v₂.
-A small sinusoidal perturbation of wavelength λ is imposed upon the interface.
-The classic analysis, first presented independently by Lord Kelvin and Hermann von Helmholtz in the nineteenth century, reveals that the perturbation grows exponentially when the relative shear exceeds the stabilizing influence of gravity or surface tension.
-Neglecting those effects for the moment, the dispersion relation for perturbations of wavenumber k = 2π/λ is
+In the simplest Kelvin–Helmholtz model, two semi-infinite, incompressible, inviscid fluids with densities ρ₁ and ρ₂ move parallel to their shared interface at velocities v₁ and v₂.
+A small sinusoidal perturbation of wavelength λ is imposed on that interface.
+The classic nineteenth-century analysis associated with Lord Kelvin and Hermann von Helmholtz shows that, when stabilizing effects such as gravity and surface tension are ignored, the perturbation grows exponentially with the dispersion relation for wavenumber k = 2π/λ given by

 where is the velocity difference and the radicand reflects the inertia of the two fluids.
 The quantity ω is purely imaginary, indicating exponential growth with rate .
 The corresponding e-folding time is simply .
 This calculator implements precisely this formula, converting the user-supplied parameters into a growth rate in s⁻¹ and an e-folding time in seconds.